 Now exit your ssh session and reopen putty.
 You need to set the IP address of your server as the hostname.
 I prefer this to host names because DNS can’t always be trusted.
 Give your session a useful name.

 Under ‘Connection -> Data’ add the username for your non-root account.
 In this example, I named my account ‘steve’.

 Under ‘Connection -> SSH -> Auth’ browse to the safe place you saved your private key.
 You pasted your public key onto the server, and you have your private key stored on your computer.
 You will want to keep the private key file safe because if you lose it you have to set up a new pair while logged in at the console, which is a total pain.
-I keep mine in Dropbox, but I keep them secured with a passphrase.**
+I keep mine in Dropbox so I can use them on multiple PCs, but I keep them secured with a passphrase.**

 Now go back to Session and save your session profile.
 Henceforth you can connect simply by double clicking ‘steve’s server’ under ‘Saved Sessions’.

 Now it’s time to test your new key pair.
 Just double click ‘steve’s server’ and you should be prompted for the passphrase that you set for your private key.
 Once you enter it, you should be logged in to the server as user ‘steve’.
 If you were able to log in using your key, you are all set to move on.
 You are now free to close PuttyGen.

 * Protip: put your putty.exe file in ‘c:\windows\system32’ so you can run putty from the command line or the run line.
 If you want to be a real hard rock, rename putty.exe to ssh.exe.
 Did you know putty accepts commandline args?
 It does, so you can do awesome Unixy shit from the command line like type ‘ssh email@example.com’ to connect to a remote host.
 It still pops up your connection in the putty window, but it keeps your hands on the keyboard. 🙂